Solution Summary: Using Insulating Line Hose

 4- Extended Lip Connector End

 The extended lip connector end hose provides the same advantages as the extended lip conventional hose, but has the connector end feature of a straight conventional hose.
-In most cases, it is acceptable to install the extended lip connector end hose by hand, using proper PPE, as shown in Figure 4.
+In most cases, it is acceptable to install the extended lip connector end hose by hand, and using proper PPE.
 Notice that according to OSHA regulations two workers must be present for installing line hoses.